-Before The Meeting: Go to www.proxyvote.com Use the Internet to vote your proxy until 12:00 p.m.
-(PT) on May 22, 2018.
-During the Meeting: Go to [].
-You may attend the meeting via the internet and vote during the meeting.
-Have the information that is printed in the box above available and follow the instructions.
+During The Meeting - Go to www.virtualshareholdermeeting.com/RSLS2018

+You may attend the meeting via the Internet and vote during the meeting.
+Have the information that is printed in the box marked by the arrow available and follow the instructions.

-PHONE - 1-800-690-6903
+VOTE BY PHONE - 1-800-690-6903